santoshanumala3399/nginx-ecs-demo/README.md

 # nginx-ecs-demo
-nginx container app on ecs and terraform
+nginx container app on ecs and terraform on aws